ChadOdin/MeltingPot/Cheat Sheets/Network_Cheatsheet.md

    - 990 is used for control over TLS/SSL

 ## Subnetting Basics:

+- Two IP addresses are always reserved within a subnet.
+One for the broadcast and one for the network address.
+So a /24 network would have 254 rather than 256.

 - **Subnet Mask:** Determines network and host portions of an IP address.
 - **CIDR Notation:** Shorthand for subnet masks (/x format).